 But here’s the best one…

-Apparently no one likes me, no one wants to talk to me and no one wants us on our road!
+Meanwhile, thanks to social media, I now know apparently no one likes me, no one wants to talk to me and no one wants us on our road!

 Hmmm… really?
 REALLY?

 Putting aside the surprise that so many people love our house, we were only ever talking taste.

 No surprise that we designed a house that we wanted to live in.
 Just like everyone else does.
 We’re not big fans of some of the houses round here, but are we going to bully and intimidate those people who live in them?

 What’s more, the hard time we had has made the path much easier for those following in our footsteps and there are many lovely modern architectural houses on the river now.
 What a difference a day makes!!

 But, the nasty, nasty, personal, vitriolic messages we’ve received on social media illustrate how easy it is to fall into the trap of believing everything you see and hear on TV.
 And there’s always a new flurry of them with each repeat.
 Channel 4, More 4, Netflix – we’re on all the time!

 Don’t get me wrong!
 For every crappy post there are 20 or 30 supportive messages.
 A LOT of people love our house!